Agriculture in the United Kingdom: Before 1500

-The Saxons and the Vikings had open-field farming systems and there was an expansion of arable farming between the 8th and 13th centuries in England.
+The Saxons and the Vikings had open-field farming systems.
+Arable farming expanded between the 8th and 13th centuries in England.
 Under the Normans and Plantagenets fens were drained, woods cleared and farmland expanded to feed a rising population, until the Black Death reached Britain in 1349.
-This and subsequent epidemics caused the population to fall; one-third of the population in England died between 1349 and 1350.
+This and later epidemics caused the population to fall; a third of the population in England died between 1349 and 1350.
 In consequence, areas of farmland were abandoned.
-The feudal system began to break down as labourers, who were in short supply following the plague, demanded wages (instead of subsistence) and better conditions.
-Also, there were a series of poor harvests after about 1315, coinciding with poor weather across northern Europe, which continued on and off until about 1375.
+The feudal system began to break down as labourers, in short supply after the plague, demanded wages (instead of subsistence) and better conditions.
+Also, a series of poor harvests after about 1315 coincided with poor weather across northern Europe, which continued on and off until about 1375.
 The population did not recover to 1300 levels for 200 to 300 years.

 The last surviving working mediaeval strip farming system with common grazings is in Laxton, Nottinghamshire in England.